 Geographic Coordinate Systems (GCS)

-All coordinates are referenced to a datum.
 A datum describes the shape of the Earth in mathematical terms.
-A datum defines the radius, inverse flattening, semi-major axis and semi-minor axis for an ellipsoid.
+Each datum specifies:

-The X-value represents the horizontal position and Y-value represents the vertical position.
+While the X-value represents the east-west position, the Y-value represents the north-south position.
 The Z-value generally refers to the elevation at that point location.

 It’s also called the Prime Meridian.